 If you buy baking soda in bulk to use around the house, do be sure to use food-grade for this recipe.
 I made it once with the coarser stuff I use for cleaning, and my skin was not pleased.
 Otherwise, it's been fantastic.
 I love that three pantry ingredients are gentler, cheaper, and harder working than anything else I've tried.

-I ran out of Secret two years ago and never looked back.
-My husband uses it now, too.
+I ran out of Secret in 2010 and never looked back.
+My outdoorsy, athletic husband uses this natural deodorant exclusively, too.
 What are you waiting for?

 We use Tropical Traditions coconut oil, which is wonderful for cooking and healthful, too.
 [Referral link.]